 New skills are learnt by adding the specific new movement to something we can already do well.
 There is nothing in or normal lives or other sporting skills that is like the action of rolling.
 This makes initial development of the skill hard for some.

 Humans have an innate fear or anxiety with being underwater for obvious survival reasons.
 This anxiety affects us in many ways.
 The most obvious is the rapid depletion of oxygen stores in the body and the ensuing rush to get back above the water at all costs...not desirable if you want to spend some time under water setting up for a roll.
 When panicked or tense injuries are more likely to occur.
 In this panic state our muscles may involuntarily produce survival movements that just aren’t going to allow rolling!
 Our methods are easy on the body and full capsize is introduced slowly as your confidence grows.

 Rolling requires quite specific flexibility and strength.
 The spine, particularly the lower back and neck, must be flexible and strong.
 The more flexible the easier it is to roll.
 The core muscles of the truck, stomach, side and back must be well developed along with the shoulders.
 If these specific fitness components are poor rolling in a controlled environment may be possible but not advised in real conditions.
 It may be necessary to build this fitness by a tailored program before rolling is possible.
-To be a proficient roller this fitness must be maintained and regular rolling training conducted.
-If you are tight/sore in the upper legs, back or neck consult a health professional about a stretching and strengthening program.
+To be a proficient roller this fitness must be maintained, and regular rolling training conducted.
+If you are tight/sore in the upper legs, back or neck consult a health professional about a stretching and strengthening program before booking this session.